erikvanoosten/metrics-scala/README.md

 ### Usage

-In Metrics 3 you have to specify an application wide `MetricRegistry`.
-Create an `Instrumented` trait that refers to that registry and that extends the `InstrumentedBuilder` trait.
+Metrics-scala provides an easy way to create metrics in Scala.
+Metrics-core requires an application wide `MetricRegistry`.
+Create an **`Instrumented`** trait that refers to that registry and extends the `InstrumentedBuilder` trait.

 ```scala
 object YourApplication {